-Seven Tips on Dealing with Fluid Retention and Diabetes
+Seven Tips for Dealing with Diabetes-Related Fluid Retention

-Fluid retention, also known as edema, is a problem that affects many diabetics, especially those struggling with Type 2 diabetes.
+Fluid retention, also known as edema, is a problem that affects many diabetics, especially those with type 2 diabetes.

 Types of Edema

-People who take Thiazolidinediones medications are known to experience water retention.
-Thiazolidinediones are commonly used to treat Type 2 diabetes as it helps the body produce more insulin.
+People who take thiazolidinedione medications are known to experience water retention.
+Thiazolidinediones are commonly used to treat type 2 diabetes as they help the body produce more insulin.
 However, one of the downsides of this medication is that it can lead to weight gain and edema.

 - Try to prop your feet above your heart to help lessen the swelling.
 You can use pillows to elevate your feet.